Can I get a second charge mortgage if I’m self-employed?

 It’s speedy

 The fact that this is the second mortgage on a property is what makes it so quick to set up.
-The bank or building society who organised your first mortgage did all the heavy-lifting in terms of conveyancing.
+The bank or building society that organised your first mortgage did all the heavy lifting in terms of conveyancing.

 This is an add-on.
 (And your first mortgage lender has to agree to it.)